About the Indoors Use of Portable GNSS/GPS Antennas for Temporary Timing Reference Applications

 6. Do Not Ignore the Site Survey Process

-Use the Site Survey function to obtain the most accurate coordinates possible and allow the GNSS receiver to reach a stable survey lock.
-This may require running the survey for several minutes, or up to an hour, to determine the best attainable 3D Deviation at that specific indoor location, and then setting the Survey Threshold accordingly (for example, using 20 m to 40 m, instead of the typical 1 m you may use for a roof antenna).
+Use the Site Survey function, and let it finish, to obtain the most accurate coordinates possible and allow the GNSS receiver to reach a stable survey lock.
+This may require running the survey for several minutes, or up to an hour, to determine the best attainable 3D Deviation at that specific indoor location and then setting the Survey Threshold accordingly (for example, using 20 m to 40 m, instead of the typical 1 to 3 m you may set for an outdoor or roof antenna configuration).

-So, for these communication link delay applications, under the described constraints, it is very important to have a locked (constant) position (coordinates), for a more stable 1PPS clock output.
+For those communication link delay measurement applications, under the described constraints, it is very important to set achievable location survey thresholds, in order to get a locked (constant) position (coordinates), for a more stable 1PPS clock output.

 7. Take Advantage of Disciplined Precision Oscillators

 If available, make use of the instruments Atomic Clock option to help stabilize the resulting 1PPS reference even more and bridge any short satellite signal blackouts.
-In some cases, their clock holdover abilities are used for relatively short tests, in places with no satellite signal conditions.
+In some cases, when properly disciplined, their clock holdover abilities could be used for relatively short tests, in places with no satellite signal conditions.

 8. Finally, Good Luck!